nkumar15/design-patterns/Singleton/Singleton/README.md

 ## Implementation
-There are many points which needs to be considered while singleton implentation
+There are many points which needs to be considered while singleton implentation However in existing implementation not all the points are considered.
+But it can be treated as good start to implement other requirements.
 - Dealing with multithreaded enviroment.
 - Dealing with serialization.
 - Lazy instantiation or early instantiation.